The WIPS cycle 1 deadlines have passed. The next WIPs cycle

 Association for Prevention Teaching and Research

-Association of American Medical Colleges
+of American Medical Colleges

 Malika Fair, M.D., M.P.H., FACEP

-Association of Schools of Public Health
+Association of Schools and Programs of Public Health

-Christine M. Plepys, M.S.
+M. Plepys, M.S.

 This site is sponsored by

-Teaching and Research (APTR), the Association of American Medical Colleges (AAMC), and the Association of
+Teaching and Research (APTR), the Association of American Medical Colleges (AAMC),

 the Centers for Disease Control and Prevention's (CDC)

 academic partnering organizations.
 The following pages describe funding opportunities

 cycle through the appropriate association.